iss4e/UW-Speed/README.md

 You have two choices for installation:

-1. Download and install the SPEED RPi image.
-This is 16GB and will take some time to download, but will require no additional work.
+1. Download and install the SPEED RPi image from http://blizzard.cs.uwaterloo.ca/speed_09_07_2018.img.
+This is 8GB and will take some time to download, but will require no additional work.

 2. Follow the steps below.